PwanPwannn/Math156-Machine-Learning-Project-Handwritten-Number-Recognition_Runpeng_William_Jiawei/README.md

 <img width="653" alt="1733124943358" src="https://github.com/user-attachments/assets/41908145-a152-415f-aab0-105b185426d6">

-**If step 2 is not working or reports any error, you may first clearn your terminal and reopen the digit app file, and then repeat steps 1 and 2.
+**(VERY IMPORTANT) If step 2 is not working or reports any error, you may first clearn your terminal and rerun the app file in VScode, and then redo step 2 and run the appearing command.
+Make sure that the conda environment is activated, the restricted model is off, and all the necessary packs are installed.
+If error still exists, try reopen the digit app file, and then repeat steps 1 and 2.
 If error still exists, move on to step 3 and step 4.**

 3. **Navigate to the Project Directory (Your own directory, you may need to adjust the following line of code)**:
    ```sh